 What's the difference between a hybrid and a plug-in hybrid car?

 The biggest differences between full hybrid vs. plug-in hybrid cars are the size, cost, and purpose of their electric batteries.
-Also, a plug-in hybrid's electric battery can be recharged at home or a public charging station.
+A plug-in hybrid's electric battery can be recharged at home or a public charging station.
 A full hybrid car recharges its electric battery using its gas-powered engine.

 Explore Progressive Answers' auto editorial guidelines to find out why you can trust the car insurance information you find here.